Korjubzot/music-streamer/README.md

 - [ ] Hit basic feature complete status - playback of music, upload of tracks
 - [ ] Dark mode
 - [ ] Significant work to be done on backend handling
+- [ ] Equally significant work to be done on tidying up the frontend design and code
 - [ ] Polish language option
 - [ ] README files for server and client
+- [ ] Major overhaul of Jest tests

 #### Contributing